Granite vs Quartz in Coastal Florida: Salt Air Impact

 Quartz is superior for indoor kitchens in coastal Florida due to its non-porous nature, which resists moisture, humidity, and salt-air corrosion without requiring sealers.
 Granite, while durable and heat-resistant, requires annual sealing to prevent damage from salt intrusion and humidity.
 For outdoor kitchens, granite is better because it resists UV damage.

-Quartz performs best indoors where air conditioning and humidity changes are common.
+Quartz Countertops performs best indoors where air conditioning and humidity changes are common.
 Granite performs better outdoors where sunlight exposure is high.

 This balance makes both materials useful, but in different environments.

-Understanding Coastal Florida Environment
+Understanding the Coastal Florida Environment

 Coastal Florida homes face constant exposure to humidity, salt particles in the air, and warm temperatures.
 These conditions slowly affect many building materials over time.